-Charmaine Hedding is the President of Shai Fund and oversees our global operations, strategy and partnerships.
-She has worked for over fifteen years as an international consultant in development management for the non-profit sector, with a particular focus on the protection of persecuted minorities in the Middle East and Africa, while advocating for international religious freedom.
+Charmaine Hedding is the President of Shai Fund and oversees their global operations, strategy, and partnerships.
+She has worked for two decades in development management for the non-profit sector, with a particular focus on the protection of persecuted minorities in the Middle East and Africa, while advocating for freedom of religion and belief.

-Charmaine has served on the ground responding to foreign disasters and humanitarian aid projects from Africa to the Far East.
-She has designed and implemented emergency relief & development programs and built capacity-building programs for diverse groups responsible for the protection of people at risk, complex emergencies, war and conflict.
-Coming originally from the business sector she focuses on help that builds a resilient future through sustainable programming.
-This has included economic revitalization projects to create jobs with genocide and trafficked survivors to combat poverty, promote economic self-reliance, strengthen these communities and to rebuild their future with dignity.
+Charmaine has served on the ground responding to foreign disasters and humanitarian aid projects.
+She has designed and implemented emergency relief and development programs for the protection of people at risk in complex emergencies, war, and conflict.
+Coming originally from the business sector she focuses on help that strengthens these communities to rebuild their future with dignity.

-Ms. Charmaine Hedding has a Master of Social Science in Development Management.
+Charmaine has a Master of Social Science in Development Management.